 This trip spends a full week exploring the Pacaya Samiria National Reserve, the largest protected area in Peru at 8,000 square miles.
-Located at the headwaters of the Amazon River where the two major tributaries meet to form the mighty main river, the remote region is home to some of the densest populations of wildlife in the entire Amazon rainforest, including threatened or endangered species such as pink river dolphin, blue-and-yellow macaw, owl monkey and three-toed sloth.
+Located at the headwaters of the Amazon River, where the two major tributaries meet to form the mighty main river, the remote region is home to some of the densest populations of wildlife in the entire Amazon rainforest—including threatened or endangered species such as pink river dolphins, blue-and-yellow macaws, owl monkeys, and three-toed sloths.
 Few Amazon expeditions offer this much time or depth in the reserve.

 Since the areas we travel to are remote and wild (that's why we go there!), we strongly recommend that all guests have, at minimum, medical evacuation insurance for this program.
 While this is not required, we make this strong suggestion in the interest of our guests' safety.
 We recommend that your chosen independent insurance plan includes at least $250,000 in medical evacuation coverage.

 To protect your investment and to provide peace of mind while you travel, we also strongly recommend purchasing comprehensive travel insurance.
 Plans may cover everything from medical treatment to trip cancellations, and delays and lost luggage.
 Please contact our office if you would like more information about the medical evacuation and comprehensive travel insurance policies we offer by calling 800-543-8917.